 The intent is to capture as much information as possible about explanted devices.
-This will assist with post market device surveillance and provide information on device longevity.
-Having this information will help surgeons and patients make informed decisions on device selection.
+This

 Code the valve explant even if the sewing cuff is retained.

 Do not code a valve explant if a valve is implanted and explanted during the same operation due to the fact the valve did not work or fit.